-Table 1a also shows that respondents' attitudes toward debt are dependent on the purpose of the debt.
-For example, most respondents consider debt to be OK for buying a car or for educational purposes, but very few (6%) consider it OK to cover household expenses.
-Thus, some respondents may not follow the dictate of the life cycle model, if consumption smoothing may involve taking on debt.
+Table 1a also shows that respondents' attitudes toward debt depend on the purpose of the debt.
+Most respondents consider debt to be OK for buying a car or for educational purposes, but very few (6%) consider it OK to cover household expenses.
+Thus, some respondents may not follow the dictate of the life cycle model, if consumption smoothing may involve taking on debt, in particular to buy nondurable goods.
 Regarding management of mortgage loans, the large majority of respondents (84 percent) consider it appropriate to pay down the principal.
-Respondents who are uncomfortable with debt are less likely to consider it OK to take on debt for various purposes.17 Respondents who are
+Respondents who are uncomfortable with debt are less likely to consider it OK to take on debt for various purposes and are more likely to consider it appropriate to pay down the principal on a mortgage (87 percent compared to 79 percent of those who are not uncomfortable; Pearson chi-squared p<0.022).19